Jean teaches astrology, tarot & metaphysics. She is an author, ordained nondenominational minister, & member of the NJ Metaphysical Ctr.

-In the last twenty five years, the quest a person takes on as shown in the Major Arcana has become known as “The Fool’s Journey.”
+In the last twenty-five years, the quest a person takes on as shown in the Major Arcana has become known as “The Fool’s Journey.”
 Normally when one reads Tarot cards, there are only two positions, upright and reversed.
 The Motherpeace Round Tarot Deck adds left and right.
 When the card leans to the right, whatever is expressed in the card is being intensely felt.
 If the card leans to the left, its expression is diminished, or being felt less.
 As you practice reading with the round cards, you will get the “feel” of using the circle in your interpretations.
 This is the most basic interpretation, you will find your own way.

 0—The Fool—The Fool is completely innocent, like a newborn baby.
 She is hungry to try new things to broaden her experiences.
 Her impulses are pure and she needs to act and create, even if other people do not understand why.
 The Fool symbolizes our abilities to take risks, and will show up in readings where a person is contemplating doing something out of their usual comfort zone.
 A person behaves like “The Fool” whenever they take a chance.

 A Fool in an old-fashioned Court was similar to the Jester, who could make jokes and clown around.
 Because of this, she had more freedom to speak freely than people of higher levels in the Court.
 This card is the essence of life and spirit, the spark of the Divine that we all have within us.
 In Motherpeace, The Fool is a sacred one who does not follow social conventions.
 She is crossing a river, walking on her hands, safe from the pygmy crocodile, blessed by the goddess, hiding in the form of the Griffon.
 The Fool’s only possession is the Bag of Truth, attached to her ankle.
 When reversed, The Fool is afraid to look foolish to others, or to risk disappointments